webdev23/shelix/README.md

 ### This is Shelix IDE.
 </summary>

-Shelix does intent to maximize the hidden power of tmux as an IDE, paliate to some young age deficiencies of the very cool and incredibly efficient Helix editor, around an interactive menu that performs IDE related actions.
+Shelix does intent to maximize the hidden power of tmux as an IDE, paliate to some missing features of the otherwise very cool and incredibly efficient Helix editor, around an interactive menu that performs IDE related actions.

 Since the Helix editor does not provide an API, controls are automated via keystrokes.